 Cortisol is a “stress hormone” and is the most important hormone to keep balanced.
 It’s needed to live, sleep, manage stress, regulate mood, balance blood sugar, regulate blood pressure, and modulate the immune system.
 With constant stress, your cortisol levels can initially rise, eventually causing you to deplete your “reserves,” leading to adrenal fatigue.
-Adrenal glands are associated with the fight or flight response.
+Adrenal glands are associated with the fight-or-flight response.
 They produce cortisol, adrenaline, and other hormones that control your body’s responses to every kind of stress – physical, emotional, or psychological.
 Adrenals also produce hormones that regulate energy production, immune function, heart rate, muscle tone, and other processes that help you to cope with stress.
-Adrenal fatigue can become severe and wreak havoc on your day to day living.
+Adrenal fatigue can become severe and wreak havoc on your day-to-day living.
 Its most prominent symptom is fatigue, which can range from mild to severe.
-Every organ and bodily system is affected including carbohydrate, protein and fat metabolism, fluid and electrolyte balance, the cardiovascular system, and sex drive.
+Every organ and bodily system is affected including carbohydrate, protein, and fat metabolism, fluid and electrolyte balance, the cardiovascular system, and the sex drive.
 A lot of other changes take place at the biochemical and cellular levels to respond to and compensate for the decrease in adrenal hormones.

 What Causes Adrenal Fatigue?

-In today’s times, most of those life and death stressors don’t exist.
+In today’s times, most of those life-and-death stressors don’t exist.
 However, people are exposed to other types of stressors day in and day out.
 Long ago, after the immediate danger passed, the adrenals would calm down again.
-Also, there was no television, smart phones, or juggling jobs and family.
-Back then, adrenals had time to rest.
+Also, there was no television, smartphones, or juggling jobs and family.
+Back then, the adrenals had time to rest.
 With modern-day lifestyles and diets, the adrenals don’t understand that there’s a difference between a bear chasing you or your boss yelling at you.
 They still react by producing excess cortisol just like they did eons ago.
 When the adrenals are put in a more constant state of fight or flight, they become exhausted and cannot produce adequate amounts of cortisol.
 This causes adrenal fatigue.
-Common scenarios include:

-- Diseases to include severe or recurrent illness or infections
+- Diseases to include severe or recurrent illnesses or infections

 - Physical stress on the body such as poor nutrition, addiction, injury, surgery, and long-term exhaustion